Defect-induced supersolidity with soft-core bosons: Abstract

 \section{Abstract}

-We determine the zero-temperature phase diagram of two-dimensional Bosons with finite-range soft-core interactions.
-For high particle densities, we demonstrate that the ground state can be a commensurate density-wave-type supersolid.
-For low densities, the system is shown to form a solid in which superfluidity is provided by delocalized zero-point defects.
-This provides the first example of continuous-space supersolidity consistent with the Andreev-Lifshitz-Chester scenario.
+More than 40 years ago, Andreev, Lifshitz, and Chester suggested the possible existence of a peculiar solid phase of matter, the microscopic constituents of which can flow superfluidly without resistance due to the formation of zero-point defects in the ground state of self-assembled crystals.
+Yet, a physical system where this mechanism is unambiguously established remains to be found, both experimentally and theoretically.
+Here we investigate the zero-temperature phase diagram of two-dimensional bosons with finite-range soft-core interactions.
+For low particle densities, the system is show to feature a solid phase in which zero-point vacancies emerge spontaneously and give rice to superfluid flow of particles through the crystal.
+This provides the first example of defects-induced, continuous-space supersolidity consistent with the Andreev-Lifshitz-Chester scenario.